tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 * Rebalance Battle Frontier Move Tutor (Pricing etc)
 * Use Legendary Beast's themes for their in-game encounters
 * Add ability to change a Pokemon's pokeball
-* Add Amulet Coin effect if any Pokemon in party is holding
 * Investigate flying directly to Secret Base
 * Look into Ability Capsule/Patches
 * Look into earlier availability for Clamperl Evolutions